Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 The mere mention of the word ‘fashion’ transports us to a world of celebrities, runway models, designers showcasing exquisite garments and a fair deal of glitz and glamour.
-The cut-throat world of fashion has always been a lucrative career option for the young with only a handful of them getting their claim to success.
+The cut-throat world of fashion has always been a lucrative career option in fashion design for the young with only a handful of them getting their claim to success.
 If attributes like patience, persistence, creativity, ingenuity with a flair for colours and fabrics are what define you, then the field of fashion design could be your calling!

 Flipping through the glossy pages of Vogue, Harper’s Bazaar and Grazia one can’t help but be fashion-struck looking at models wearing spectacular garments designed by a host of designers like Sabyasachi, Tarun Tahiliani, Louis Vuitton, Anita Dongre, Ritu Kumar, Gucci, Rohit Bal, Armani and Manish Malhotra to name a few.
 This also gets one thinking of the team that must toil day-in and day-out to translate these collections into reality and portray them as ever so desirable.